autonomi-ai/nos/docs/guides/starting-the-server.md

 The NOS gRPC server can be started in two ways:

 - Via the NOS SDK using [`nos.init(...)`](#api-reference) **(preferred for development)**
+- Via the NOS `serve` CLI.
 - Via Docker Compose **(recommended for production deployments)**

-You can also start the server with the REST API proxy enabled as shown in the 3rd example below.
+You can also start the server with the REST API proxy enabled as shown in the 2nd and 4th examples below.

 === "Via SDK"